Want CNET to notify you of price drops and the latest stories?

 What should you look for when buying tennis balls?

-When choosing tennis balls, you'll first need to determine where and how often you'll be playing so that you can find the best type of tennis ball that's suitable for your needs.
+When choosing tennis balls, you'll first need to determine where and how often you'll be playing so you find the best type of tennis ball that's suitable for your needs.
 If you're playing high above sea level, you'll want to use high-altitude balls, for instance.
 If you plan to play on hard court surfaces, you'll want to use extra-duty balls, while regular-duty tennis balls are better suited for grass courts or clay courts.
 Young children and beginners should start with bigger, softer balls that are slower than regular tennis balls, so they're easier to see and make contact with.

 What's the difference between a regular duty and extra duty ball?